IT’S A BEST BUY BECAUSE:

 The XC40 offers surprisingly high levels of luxury, style, and all-around refinement in a petite, urban-friendly package.

 The infotainment system is rather complicated, and the tantalizing-but-spendy options can really pump up the bottom line.

-The XC40 boasts a broad array of interior/exterior color and trim options, and for 2021, a pure-electric XC40 Recharge version—with a dual-motor powertrain that puts out a total of 402 hp—is slated to join the model lineup.
+The XC40 boasts a broad array of interior/exterior color and trim options, and a pure-electric XC40 Recharge version—with a dual-motor powertrain that puts out a total of 402 hp—joined the model lineup last year.

 WHAT IS IT?